Berehove: Name

 The city has many different variations of spelling its name: Bereg, Берегово (translit.
 Berehovo), Берегово (translit.
 Beregovo), Берагава (Łacinka Bierahava), Czech and Slovak: Berehovo, בערעגסאז, Beregsaz, Bergsaß, Bereg Saski.

-Residents of Berehovo voted on October 31, 2010, in a referendum on renaming the town to Beregszász, its Hungarian-language name.
-Voter turnout was less than 52%, with 4,688 voting for renaming, 4,358 against, and 1,016 invalid ballots.
+Residents of Berehove voted on October 31, 2010, in a referendum on renaming the town to Beregszász, its Hungarian-language name.
+Voter turnout was less than 52%, with 4,688 voting for, 4,358 against, and 1,016 invalid ballots.

 Administrative division

 Part of the city is also a near adjacent village of Zatyshne of 504 people that has its representation in the city's council.

-Hungarian has been made a regional language in Berehovo in September 2012; meaning it will now be used in the town's administrative office work and documents.
+Hungarian was made a regional language in Berehove in September 2012; meaning it would be used in the town's administrative office work and documents.
 This was made possible after new legislation on languages in Ukraine was passed in the summer of 2012.

+As of December 2020, all decisions of Zakarpattia's local councils on the functioning of regional languages, including Hungarian in Berehove, were cancelled.

+Geography

 Climate

 Berehove has an oceanic climate (Köppen: Cfb).

 History

+In 1824, Berehove received the right to hold fairs 12 times a year.
+With the abolition of serfdom, the industrial development of the city began.
+Enterprises appeared, banks, savings banks, and credit institutions were opened.

 In 1910, out of 12,933 inhabitants 12,432 were Hungarians (96.1%), 221 Ukrainians (Ruthenians) and 140 Germans.
+On April 27, 1919, the city was occupied by Czechoslovak and Romanian troops.
+At the end of 1919, according to the Saint-Germain Peace Treaty, it became part of Czechoslovakia.

 It was the capital of the Kingdom of Hungary's Bereg County until 1920 and between 1940 and 1945.

 From 1920 until 1938 it was part of Czechoslovakia.
 Prior to World War II, the city had a significant Jewish population, estimated at 8,000 persons.
 Only four returned following the war.

 A local newspaper has been published here since December 1945.

 In January 1989 the population was 30,157 people.